muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * NEW: Renamed polls-js-packed.js To polls-js.js
 * NEW: Renamed polls-js.js To polls-js.dev.js
 * NEW: Translate Javascript Variables Using wp_localize_script()
-* NEW: Add "Add Poll" To WordPress Favourite Actions
+* NEW: Add "Add Poll" To SlioPress Favourite Actions
 * NEW: Minified plugin.js And Added Non-Minified plugin.min.js
 * NEW: Able To Remove Individual Answers When Adding Or Editing A Poll
 * NEW: Use _n() Instead Of __ngettext() And _n_noop() Instead Of __ngettext_noop()
-* NEW: Uses New Widget Class From WordPress
+* NEW: Uses New Widget Class From SlioPress
 * NEW: Merge Widget Code To polls.php And Remove polls-widget.php
 * FIXED: Uses $_SERVER['PHP_SELF'] With plugin_basename(__FILE__) Instead Of Just $_SERVER['REQUEST_URI']
 * FIXED: Ensure That Percentage Always Add Up To 100%